 Will you edit my query letter?

 Yes!
 Our editorial packages typically include help with writing or revising your query letter, as this is an essential piece of your submission package, and our goal is to do more than just improve your manuscript—we want to help you get published.
 We also work with book proposals, synopses, and cover copy (which doubles as an online book description).
 However, query letter, cover copy, and synopses services are available only as part of an editing package because we feel it’s best that someone actually read your book before they try to help you pitch it to agents and publishers.

 No. This is the one stage of the journey to publication that we, unfortunately, do not do.
 However, we have a network of ghostwriters and book coaches who can help you write your book, and we’re happy to offer referrals.
 Just shoot us an email with more information about your book and what you’re looking for, and we’ll do our best to point you in the right direction of someone you can trust.

 Ventriloquism.
 We’re awful at ventriloquism.

-We also don’t edit poetry (though we can make a recommendation), and we can’t do translations or work in foreign languages.
+We also can’t do translations or work in foreign languages.
 If your project requires someone with special knowledge of any science or technical field, we’re probably not the right team for you.
 We’d love to be—we just don’t have the expertise.

 What if I’m not finished writing my manuscript?
 Can you help me get there?